 Whether in response to direct recruitment drives, or as an unprompted gesture, all volunteering enquiries will receive a prompt and welcoming response which reflects the value that the College attaches to volunteers.

-All volunteers must go through a local selection process appropriate in scale for the role they are applying for.
-Where a formal application and interview process is not deemed necessary this must be agreed with the People Team as appropriate.
-This process will be managed locally by line managers (however, in the event that any queries or advice requirements arise, managers should get in touch with a member of the People Team as appropriate.
+All volunteers must go through a fair and transparent local selection process appropriate in scale for the role they are applying for.
+Where a formal application and interview process is not deemed necessary this must be agreed with the People and/or the Governance Team, as appropriate.
+Volunteers will be selected based on their skills, experience, interests, and availability as per the requirements of the particular placement/role.
+This process will be managed locally by relationship managers (however, in the event that any queries or advice requirements arise, managers should get in touch with a member of the People and/or Governance Team, as appropriate).
+The College welcomes volunteers from diverse backgrounds to better represent the diversity of the profession and those they serve.

 Applications should consist of a current CV and covering letter expressing interest in undertaking a volunteer placement, expectations and the time commitments they are willing to make.

-Volunteers will be asked to sign an Agreement which is relevant to the nature and type of their voluntary engagement with the College.
+Volunteers will be asked to sign an agreement which is relevant to the nature and type of their voluntary engagement with the College.

-Should the volunteer wish to end the appointment ahead of the end of the term of office, volunteers are asked to reasonable written notice to allow the RCOG sufficient time to make arrangements to fill the role or reallocate any tasks.
+Should the volunteer wish to end the appointment ahead of the end of the term of office, volunteers are asked to provide reasonable written notice to allow the RCOG sufficient time to make arrangements to fill the role or reallocate any tasks.
 It is recognised there will need to be some flexibility due to unforeseen circumstances.

 To note that the appointment of RCOG Trustees is carried out in line with Charity Commission guidance and the Nominations and Remuneration Committee leads the appointment process.